martinbiel/StochasticPrograms.jl/docs/src/manual/structuredsolvers.md

 ### Execution

-The same execution policies as for `LShapedSolvers` are available in `ProgressiveHedgingSolvers`, i.e.
+The same execution policies as for `LShaped` are available in `ProgressiveHedging`, i.e.

 - [`Serial`](@ref) (default)
 - [`Synchronous`](@ref)